AG Shapiro brings treatment initiative to Elk County

 Shapiro said over $1,100,000,000 of funding will be earmarked for addiction treatment in Pennsylvania and will be delegated throughout Elk County beginning this summer.

-“We’re looking forward to putting LETI into practice.,” St. Marys’ Police Chief Thomas Nicklas said.
+“We’re looking forward to putting LETI into practice,” said St. Mary’s Police Chief Thomas Nicklas.
 “As with any program like this, if we help just a few, we’re gonna count this as successful.
 But of course, we hope to help more than just a few.”

 The program is meant to help identify treatment for those who seek it, assist with transportation to facilities as well as create and maintain relationships with local treatment providers to understand availability.